-Since 2015 your new hosts are Ivo and Marius: one of us is always on board.
-From architect to captain, from consultant to sailor and cook, Ivo and Marius welcome you on board.
-We work with an enthusiastic crew.: there is Rick, our permanent chief cook, and Sven, our tireless sailor.
+Since 2018 your new host is Marius, always on board.
+From captain, to sailor and cook, Marius welcomes you on board.
+He works with an enthusiastic crew: there is Rick, our permanent chief cook, and Sven, our tireless sailor.

 Aboard you will find: